noirscape/noirscape.github.io/_posts/2017-06-27-gaming-is-a-real-job.md

 image: http://ev1l0rd.github.io/images/ytgaming.jpg
 ---

 The past few days have been... interesting to say the least.
-In case you are not familiar what I am talking about, I'm talking about Alex Mauer, the composer who recently went into a full meltodwn as she went on a DMCA spree on no less then 74 (!)
+In case you are not familiar what I am talking about, I'm talking about Alex Mauer, the composer who recently went into a full meltdown as she went on a DMCA spree on no less then 74 (!)
 YouTube videos to attempt to strong-arm the people behind said videos to mount action against Imagos Softworks.
 Notably, she mentioned that she does not 'consider playing video games a real job' (I might be paraphrasing here).
 Given that it's a sentiment that I know not only she has, but many people have, I think it might be a subject worth discussing.

 To start this off, I think it might be worth it to summarize the most common arguments these people have: